Shylendra/BookManager/README.md

 A step by step series of examples that tell you how to get a development env running

-Clone the project:
+Clone the project from <a href="https://github.com/Shylendra/BookManager">here</a>:
 ```
-Clone or download the project from <a href="https://github.com/Shylendra/BookManager">here</a>
+Clone or download the project from https://github.com/Shylendra/BookManager
 ```

 Build the project using Maven: